How Much Is an X-ray for Dogs? Stomach, Chest & More

 Does Odie Pet Insurance cover X-rays?

 Yes.
-Odie’s comprehensive Accident & Illness plan covers diagnostic X-rays (excluding pregnancy X-rays) and offers flexible options for reimbursement rates, deductibles, and payout limits.
+Odie’s comprehensive Accident & Illness plan covers diagnostic X-rays (excluding those related to pregnancy) and offers flexible options for reimbursement rates, deductibles, and payout limits.
 Wellness Plan focuses on preventive care (up to $700/year reimbursement), but diagnostic X-rays fall under the Accident & Illness plan.